apache/tvm-rfcs/rfcs/0020-project_api_extend_metadata.md

 know which options belong (or apply) to which API method (like the `generate_project`, `build`, `flash`, and `open_transport` methods).

-This is fine when the user knowns beforehand which method accepts a set of options, so it's possible to manually select which options will be passed to a given API method, like when using the API in a Python script.
+This is fine when the user knows beforehand which method accepts a set of options, so it's possible to manually select which options will be passed to a given API method, like when using the API in a Python script.